c-o-pr/ddrescue-helper/README.md

 `GNU ddrescue` is a utility for copying drives, partitions, or files in a way that gracefully handles media read-errors, allowing as much data as possible to be recovered from the source.
 It's restartable and continues with previous progress until all device blocks are accounted for.

 A side effect of running `GNU ddrescue` is the creation of two kinds of metadata for the copy source:
-1. A domain map (MAP) of device extents with read-errors.
+1. A domain map of device extents with read-errors.
 2. A read-rate log of read performance measured second-by-second.

 `ddrescue-helper.sh` takes advantage of this metadata for its features.